-Randy Sexton is in his fourth season as Penguins assistant director of amateur scouting.
+Randy Sexton is in his fourth season with the Penguins and his second as co-director of amateur scouting.

-Sexton, a former general manager of the Florida Panthers and Ottawa Senators, works closely with director of amateur scouting Jay Heinbuck and his staff in overseeing amateur scouting in North America and Europe.
+Sexton, a former general manager of the Florida Panthers and Ottawa Senators, works closely with co-director of amateur scouting Jay Heinbuck and his staff in overseeing amateur scouting in North America and Europe.

 Sexton, 54, joined the Florida organization as assistant general manager in 2007 and was promoted to general manager on Oct.
 2, 2009.
 As general manager of the Panthers, Sexton oversaw all contract negotiations, pro and amateur scouting, player development and all hockey administration matters.

 Sexton spent four years (1992-96) with the Ottawa Senators organization serving as the club’s president, chief executive officer and general manager, and was one of three founders of the Senators franchise – which entered the league in 1992.